flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-11-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘They didn’t win.
-The entirety of the World Trade Center is more beautiful than it used to be.’
+      "They didn’t win.
+The entirety of the World Trade Center is more beautiful than it used to be."

       Steven Kent, one of the first New Yorkers to use the newly reopened